Wi-Fi CERTIFIED Miracast

 - Does Miracast support devices like wireless speakers? (audio only)

 Audio-only devices are not part of the Miracast certification program.
+Please see Wi-Fi CERTIFIED TimeSync for information on wireless audio component certification.

 - How does Miracast protect premium content?